croelmiyn/FourierImageAnalysis/README.md

 The output file contains the cummulated displacement in x and y fitted for q=qMin - qMax, and then the average and standard deviation, as a function of time

+II.2.
+Local PhiDM (PIV)

+Refer to Colin et al. Nat.
+Commun.
+(2019) for theoretical background.

+Open the movie in ImageJ.
+Launch PhiDM_LocalVersion_Filter_MultiCore.
+Parameters are

+Size_of_the_sub-regions: size of the sub movie on which the local displacement is set

+Size_of_the_Filter: size in px of the Gaussian filter to limit the region

+Spacement of_the_sub-regions: Spacement of the points at which the local velocity is computed.

+Background_substraction_(temporal_avg)?: See PhiDM

+Standart_displacement_calculation?: If checked standard parameters for displacement calculation are used

+If_not_specify_qmax: Same as qMax of PhiDM

+Print_trajectories?: Make a 32-bit Stack containing the map of the cummulative displacement as a function of time

+Compute Correlators?: Check if you want some correlations be calculated

+Number_of_lag_time_per_decade in output file: Related to above

+Output of the velocity?: Check if you want a 32-bit Stack containing the map of instantaneous velocity as a function of time

+Interval duration for velocity Computations: Number of frames used to compute the velocity out of the cummulative displacement

+Magnification_factor_for_arrows: For display of the velocities as an arrow fied

+Save Velocities?: Check if you want the velocities saved in a text file

+number_free_threads: Number of virtual cores which will be keep free during the computation.

+Assign file names if relevant and let run.

+Map outputs are named Traj_X_[movieName], Traj_Y_[movieName], V_X_[movieName], V_Y_[movieName] for the local cummulative
+displacement and the local velocity in X and Y.